Samsung/tizen-docs/docs/application/dotnet/guides/opentk/window-of-opentk.md

 `Window` also provides the render ralated events including the following:

-- RenderFrame: This event occurs when a frame is rendered.
+- `RenderFrame`: This event occurs when a frame is rendered.
-- UpdateFrame: This event occurs when a frame is updated before `RenderFrame` event occurs.
+- `UpdateFrame`: This event occurs when a frame is updated before `RenderFrame` event occurs.

 These events will occur repeatedly while OpenTK's main loop is running.
 ```C#